Nicolas-Paiva/my-swe-diary/README.md

 Another week is about to begin.
 My goals are to learn a bit more Linear Algebra, learn more C and also study for other subjects.
 As for my web development studies, I am still revising some CSS, and as soon as I am done, I will practice creating some static websites.
 I intend to finish revising CSS this week!!!

-## Dec 3rd, 2023:
+## Dec 6th, 2023:

 Well, it's my birthday, but I still want to code!
-Let's achieve that dream!
+I am going to achieve this dream!!
+Today I started to learn the basics of C structures, which is a good introduction to OOP.
+But let's keep going, let's study more!!!